yizskykurniawan/BatchRenameTools-Unreal/README.md

 Between each other method for Renaming Static Mesh in Unreal.
 <img width="1318" height="762" alt="image" src="https://github.com/user-attachments/assets/894f48e6-bc50-4bd9-b3b4-a313b13399dd" />

-All code in this page, iterate by Yizsky Kurniawan.
+All code and flow in this page, iterate by Yizsky Kurniawan.

 License Common Attribute.
 Can used for commercial and personal used.